 Many SaaS applications feature automatic renewals including notification periods of 30, 60 or 90 days (or more).
-If the SaaS user does not explicitly notify the company that they will not be renewing for another term, the contract automatically renews, locking in the users into another payment cycle.
+If the user does not explicitly notify the company they won’t be renewing for another term, the contract automatically renews.
+Unfortunately, that locks the users into another payment cycle.

-This problem becomes magnified without a centralized management approach that focuses on ensuring all renewal dates for SaaS applications in use within the business are defined and documented.
+This problem becomes magnified without a centralized management approach that focuses on ensuring all renewal dates within the business are defined and documented.

 SaaS Spend Visibility and Analysis

 One of the biggest challenges to managing SaaS in an organization is understanding spending and value.
 Low-cost SaaS applications – especially when purchased via credit card or as a reimbursed expense – frequently create unplanned and untracked technology spending.